ImmortalMan01/7DTD-Main/7d2dMonoInternal/README.md

 6. Infinite ammo
 7. Toggle creative mode and debug mode +
 8. Crosshair, toggleable FOV circle
+9. Bullet path debug line for aimbot
-9. Speedhack
+10. Speedhack
-10. Teleport to players / zombies Also Kill Players /Zombies
+11. Teleport to players / zombies Also Kill Players /Zombies
-11. Level up
+12. Level up
-12. Add 10 skill points
+13. Add 10 skill points
-13. Health and stamina  // you can still take damage! this only makes regen as same phase as loss
+14. Health and stamina  // you can still take damage! this only makes regen as same phase as loss
-14. food and water //this only makes regen as same phase as loss 15.BUFFS
+15. food and water //this only makes regen as same phase as loss 16.BUFFS
     14.1  Buffs trigger //just press button in buffs scroll view to apply buff to yourself 14.2 Remove all buffs
     14.3 Add good Buffs